VoronDesign/VoronUsers/printer_mods/xbst_/Bed_Hinge/README.md

 - Cut to size and attach the 5mm shaft to Hinge B, going through Hinge A, to Hinge C. You will have to use heat, this is to ensure a tight fit.
 - (Drag chain)
 - Mount the hinges to the rear extrusions using M5 Tnuts and screws
-- Add M8 nuts to the both ends of the piston, and insert them into the Big Piston Parts, hot glue to secure the nuts, they won't have a chance to move anyway
+- Add M8 nuts to the both ends of the piston, and insert them into the Big Piston Parts, hot glue to secure the nuts, once mounted they won't have a chance to move anyway
 - Open the bed as far as possible, and mount the piston assembly in this position.
 Use M5 tnuts and screws
 - Cut the deck panel in 2, and a cutout for the piston
 - Attach the Z covers with VHB tape to the panels
 - Attach the DIN rails to mounts using M5 screws, nuts, and washers
-- (opt.)
+- (Opt.)
 Put the magnets in the slots of Front A and B
-- (opt.)
+- (Opt.)
 Attach Front A to the bed extrusions using M5 screws
-- (opt.)
+- (Opt.)
 Mount Front B to front extrusion with M5 scres and tnuts

 ## Youtube